 American School Supply NeedsWe need volunteers to pull together the typical school supplies that are always needed each year in American schools and could also be used in our American Life and Language Classes at Asha’s Refuge.
 Each summer during the first week of August, we deliver over 100 backpacks filled with school supplies so that every student will have the supplies needed to start out their new school year.
 Help with collecting, sorting, stuffing the backpacks and delivering them is always helpful.
 Please check our calendar for the date of the delivery in August for this project each year.
 It takes a while to collect all these supplies so volunteer participation through the year is a good thing!
 This is a good group project.
 School uniforms in all sizes is also a good thing for us to collect and deliver.
 While we cannot promise to provide a school uniform for everyone, we can sometimes help.
 Tan/Khaki pants and long skirts with white polos are what is needed.

 Understanding Community ResourcesThere are many community resources that are available to our friends but they do not know it.
-We need volunteer professionals to be willing to come encourage, talk to and educate our students about your area of expertise.
-We need: Police Officers, Postmen/Women, Firefighters, Hotel Workers, Staffing Services, Medical Personal for Healthy Habits teaching (doctors, nurses, dentist), Counselors, Apartment Managers, Driver Education Instructors, Fitness Instructors, Nutritionist and Chefs, Accountants (very basic finance), artist, zookeepers, librarians, coupon professionals…and the list goes on.
+We need volunteer professionals willing to encourage and educate our students about their area of expertise.
+We need: Police Officers, Postmen/Women, Firefighters, Hotel Workers, Staffing Services, Immigration Attorneys, Medical Personal for Healthy Habits teaching (doctors, nurses, dentist), Counselors, Apartment Managers, Driver Education Instructors, Fitness Instructors, Nutritionist and Chefs, Accountants (very basic finance), artist, zookeepers, librarians, coupon professionals…and the list goes on.
 If you have a unique career that it might be beneficial and educational for our students to hear from you, please volunteer with us to help teach our students important and helpful things to know about their community.

 Career Coaching / Job ApplicationsWe need volunteers who are willing to coach newcomers through the processes of applying for and interviewing for jobs.
 Volunteers will be willing to search for jobs that would be suitable for our clients, help them apply for the job which often means completing online applications, learning to dress appropriately for the interview and coaching them on how the interview process may go as far as the typical way Americans interview for jobs.
 Career Coach Volunteers will help Asha’s Refuge to better develop this area of our organization to the benefit of our clients.